-- Completion of a qualification or experience in a field relevant Indigenous Health Equity (most likely community health, public health, or health-related discipline). - Experience and/or demonstrated understanding of working with Aboriginal and Torres Strait Islander communities. - Sound analytical skills with an ability to communicate complex information clearly both orally and in writing. - Excellent communication skills. - High level organisational skills: the ability to set priorities, meet deadlines, initiate and follow-up actions, all with minimal or no supervision. - Evidence of the ability to work as a member of a team in a co-operative and collegial manner. - Demonstrated ability to establish and maintain collaborative working relationships nationally and internationally across a broad range of industry and research professionals
+- Completion of a PhD/Masters or equivalent qualification in a field relevant complex trauma and/or Indigenous Health Equity (most likely public health, psychology or health-related discipline). - Experience in recruitment, data collection, analysis and/or publication of qualitative research, psychometric evaluation, implementation research and/or systematic reviews. - An emerging record of publications, conference papers and/or reports, or professional or technical contributions which provide evidence of strong research potential. - Sound analytical skills with an ability to communicate complex information clearly both orally and in writing. - Excellent communication skills. - High level organisational skills: the ability to set priorities, meet deadlines, initiate and - follow-up actions, all with minimal or no supervision. - Evidence of the ability to work as a member of a team in a co-operative and collegial manner. - Demonstrated ability to establish and maintain collaborative working relationships - nationally and internationally across a broad range of industry and research professionals. - Experience and/or demonstrated understanding of working with Aboriginal and Torres - Strait Islander communities.